dis-moi/extension/README.md

 - `storage` The extension use the [`sync` storage area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) to store and sync across browser instance the following informations :
   - `prefs` The contributions you dismissed, disliked, liked, read.
 Also if you accepted the :fr: [Term of Service](https://www.dismoi.io/cgu/).
-  - `subscriptions` Which contributors you are following.
+  - `subscriptions` Which informers you are following.
   - `installationDetails` The extension version, date of installation, date of last update.
   - `user` A generated unique identifier.
   - `serviceMessage` The last time you saw the service message, to avoid showing it up again.